 The Short Version

 I work at Apple.
 I've spent my career in technology support, telecommunications, and systems administration.
-I've seen how security products actually work behind the curtain.
-Most of them collect more data about you than the threats they claim to stop.
+I've seen how device monitoring products actually work behind the curtain.
+Most of them collect more data about you than they protect.

 I built HomeFront because I wanted a security tool I'd actually trust on my own family's devices.
 One that doesn't phone home.
 One that doesn't need an account.
 One that runs on your hardware and stays there.